yashjain02/Spore.bio/README.md

     ```Python
     docker-compose up --build
     ```
+    It would take 5 mins to load the webservers, because you are pulling the image from the start.

 3. Before you run the pipeline, login in Pgadmin and delete the existing schema(not the database).
 It will also delete if table already existed.
 Because I am storing the session info for quick use next time.
 I have deleted all the info but there might be a scenario where some session might be left in docker.<br />
 To Access the server follow below instruction.<br />
 **Access to Pgadmin**<br />